ROSRider/rosrider_doc/docs/GAZEBO.md

 **line_follower**

 - Visually follows a line.
-[TODO: explain launch file on examples.  `line_detector` node needs to be running as well.]
+Use `racetrack.launch` for this example.

 ### LaunchFile Breakdown